KaiHelli/lvsm/README.md

 ## Acquiring Datasets

+LVSM uses RealEstate10K for scene-level experiments as well as Objaverse for object-level datasets.
+This repository only builds upon the scene-level dataset RealEstate10K.
+Adding support for Objaverse might be added at a later point.

 ### RealEstate10K and ACID

-Our MVSplat uses the same training datasets as pixelSplat.
+As this repository builds upon MVSplat, it supports the same datasets as pixelSplat.
 Below we quote pixelSplat's [detailed instructions](https://github.com/dcharatan/pixelsplat?tab=readme-ov-file#acquiring-datasets) on getting datasets.

 > pixelSplat was trained using versions of the RealEstate10k and ACID datasets that were split into ~100 MB chunks for use on server cluster file systems.
 Small subsets of the Real Estate 10k and ACID datasets in this format can be found [here](https://drive.google.com/drive/folders/1joiezNCyQK2BvWMnfwHJpm2V77c7iYGe?usp=sharing).
 To use them, simply unzip them into a newly created `datasets` folder in the project root directory.